For me, clay masks are a seasonal thing.

 If you’ve always avoided clay masks cos of their drying factor, give Rhassoul clay a go.
 It’s a multi-tasker that cleanses, soothes and moisturizes.
 You can even use it as shampoo!

 Have you ever tried Rhassoul clay before?
-What’s your fave use for it?
+Share your fave use for it in the comments below.